 When it comes to funding your new farm, we recommend you start with projects that tend to be attractive options for agricultural grant programs and lenders.
 It may be harder to get funding for industrial hemp than for corn, soybeans and certain types of specialty crops.

 Organic and regenerative farming are attractive endeavors for USDA grants, and they often require more time and effort so you'll want to weigh the pros and cons.
-At FarmRaise, we specialize in applying you to programs like EQIP which help producers use sustainable practices for their operations.
+At FarmRaise, we specialize in helping you apply to programs like EQIP which help producers use sustainable practices for their operations.

 While you’re gaining experience, create some time to plan for your own farm or ranch.
 This plan will ground your vision and help you communicate your goals to others.
 Business plans are living documents that communicate your farm plans to stakeholders like partners, future employees and lenders.